Compact Groups of Galaxies in Sloan Digital Sky Survey and LAMOST Spectral Survey: I. The Catalogs: Galaxy Samples

 \section{Galaxy Samples}

-In this paper, we select the CGs in the largest and most complete low redshift spectroscopic galaxy sample, the Main Galaxy Sample(hereafter MGS) in the legacy of the SDSS, which is defined as the galaxies with r-band Galactic extinction-corrected Petrosian magnitude $r \leq 17.77$ \citep{2002AJ....124.1810S}.
+In this paper, we select the CGs in the largest and most complete low redshift spectroscopic galaxy sample, the MGS in the legacy of the SDSS, which is defined as the galaxies with $r$-band Galactic extinction corrected Petrosian magnitude $r \leq 17.77$ \citep{2002AJ....124.1810S}.
 In SDSS, the bright galaxies are not complete in either photometric (deblending effect) or spectroscopic (saturation effect) sample \citep{2002AJ....124.1810S}.
 Therefore, we also impose a bright-end limit $r \ge 14.00$ on our sample galaxies, following \citet{2004AJ....127.1811L}.
-We take the basic photometric parameters and spectroscopic redshifts of the MGS from the NYU Value-Added Galaxy Catalogue \citep[][hereafter NYU-VAGC]{2005AJ....129.2562B}, which is based on DR7 of the SDSS \citep{2009ApJS..182..543A}.
+We take the basic photometric parameters and spectroscopic redshifts of the MGS from the NYU Value-Added Galaxy Catalog \citep[][hereafter NYU-VAGC]{2005AJ....129.2562B}, which is based on DR7 of the SDSS \citep{2009ApJS..182..543A}.

-Till the SDSS-DR7, there are about $\sim 7.0 \%$ of the MGS lacking spectroscopic redshifts due to the fiber collision effect.
+Until the SDSS-DR7, there were about $\sim 7.0 \%$ of the MGS lacking spectroscopic redshifts due to the fiber collision effect.
 In NYU-VAGC, besides the spectroscopic redshifts from the SDSS DR7, extra redshifts are collected from 2dfGRs \citep{2001MNRAS.328.1039C}, 2MASS \citep{2006AJ....131.1163S}, PSCz \citep{2000MNRAS.317...55S} and RC3 \citep{1991rc3..book.....D}.
 After DR7, the galaxies in the MGS without spectroscopy are continually targeted in the SDSS, which are also are targeted as a complementary galaxy sample in the LAMOST spectral survey \citep{2015RAA....15.1095L}.
-Following \citet{2019arXiv190507276F}, we matched the photometric MGS sample with the SDSS-DR14, the most up-to-date LAMOST data release (DR7 V0, till March of 2019) and the GAMA-DR2 \citep{2016yCat..74522087L} and obtained a significant amount of extra redshifts.
+Following \citet{2019ApJ...880..114F}, we matched the photometric MGS sample with the SDSS-DR14, the most up-to-date LAMOST data release (DR7 V0, until March of 2019) and the GAMA-DR2 \citep{2016yCat..74522087L} and obtained a significant amount of extra redshifts.
 For these galaxies with more than one spectroscopy redshift, we set the priority as follow: SDSS $>$ LAMOST $>$ GAMA $>$ others from VAGC.
-Basically, the galaxy sample used in this study is an updated version of \citet{2019arXiv190507276F} (updated with the newest data release of the LAMOST spectral survey), which contains $746,950$ galaxies and has a spectroscopic completeness of $\sim 95.3\%$.
-The detailed numbers of the global galaxy catalogue and their spectroscopic redshifts from different surveys are listed in Table~\ref{tab:extraZ}.
+Basically, the galaxy sample used in this study is an updated version of \citet{2019ApJ...880..114F} (updated with the newest data release of the LAMOST spectral survey), which contains $746,950$ galaxies and has a spectroscopic completeness of $\sim 95.3\%$.
+The detailed numbers of the global galaxy catalog and their spectroscopic redshifts from different surveys are listed in Table~\ref{tab:extraZ}.